HDR Information, Resources and Policy

 Proof Readers and Copy Editors

-Students using the services of a copy editor or proof reader provided on this website should be aware that:
+If you use the services of a copy editor or proof reader provided on this website please note:

 - All proofreading or copy-editing contacts provided are advisory only and should be included in the acknowledgements page of the dissertation; the responsibility for accepting or adapting such advice being solely that of the candidate's.